Nikodemsky/website-project/README.md

 ### CMS Engine

-The choosen engine for all the projects at the moment is native Wordpress (hosted); eventually i'm keen on switching to ClassicPress (https://www.classicpress.net), but while there's still some plugins of choose using React and modules from native WP, thus switch is not fully possible at the moment.
+The choosen engine for all the projects at the moment is native Wordpress (hosted); eventually i'm keen on switching to [ClassicPress](https://www.classicpress.net), but while there's still some plugins of choose using React and modules from native WP, thus switch is not fully possible at the moment.

 ### Plugins used